johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 # 5 Model Development

-*Separate into testing and training data sets.*

-*Build logistic regression/linear regression, random forest, SVM, neural network models on the prediction of which people have breast cancer.*
-*When building this model, Please consider what parameters can be tuned in each model and describe how you would decide how to set these parameters.*

-First, I copy in all the wrappers and helper functions developed throughout the course to make model building a bit easier:
+First, I copy in a set of model wrappers and helper functions to make model building a bit easier and homogenous for each model type:

 ``` r
 library(neuralnet); library(e1071); library(randomForest)